theferryman0519/Final-AsTheBellTolls/Design Files/GameDesignDocument.md

 #### Chime Costs & Daily Limits

 Each manipulation consumes Chimes from a finite daily pool.
-Chimes recover at the beginning of a new day, with the available amount influenced by the player's prior rest in a manner consistent with the stamina system.
+Chimes reset to the player's current daily maximum at the beginning of each day.
+Unused Chimes do not carry into the following day.
 Individual uses may consume different amounts based on scope, target, and category.

 The Chime system follows several safeguards: